savvy-coders/sc-curriculum/Week8-RestApiBackend/Week8-Homework/8-Homework.md

 - Adding middleware to the backend
 - Setting up a MongoDB database
 - Connecting MongoDB to a server
-- Building Routes for the different CRUD operations
+- Building Routes for the different MongoDB CRUD operations

 <br>

 ## Goal: _Capstone work_

-- Do the following ...
+- Build out your capstone backend by adding an Express server
+- Setup a MongoDB Database for your capstone

 <br>